-Room rent for the summer terms must be paid in full at the beginning of each term (registration).
+Room rent for the summer terms must be paid in full at the beginning of each term (registration) or paid in full, depending on student's option.

-IF AVAILABLE, a student may request and be assigned to a private room.
-The additional fee for a private room, \$450.00 in addition to the semi-private, must be paid in full at the time of assignment even if the student selects an optional plan for payment of room and board fees.
+Private Room.
+If available, private rooms will be assigned to students who request them.
+There is an additional fee for a private room in addition to the semi-private room that must be paid in full at the time of assignment even if the student selects an optional plan for payment of room and board fees.
 The additional charge for a private room will be prorated if the student is assigned to a private room after a semester has begun.

-If a student is approved by the Director of Housing to move out of university housing and he/she officially checks out of his/her room, a refund of room and board charges will be based upon the date of clearance from Housing.
-Board refunds are based upon a weekly prorated schedule.
-Room refunds follow the Registration Fee refund schedule below.
+If a student is approved by the Director of Housing to move out of University housing and he/she officially checks out of his/her room, a refund of room and board charges will be based upon the date of clearance from the Housing Office and in accordance to the housing cancellation policy.

 A student has a choice of three meal plans: (1) ten meals per week (minimum required), (2) fourteen meals per week, or (3) nineteen meals per week.
-The student selects the plan he/she wishes at the time he/she applies to live in university housing.
-A change in meal plan selection can be made at the Housing Office during the second week of the semester.
+The student selects the plan he/she wishes at the time he/she applies to live in University housing.
+A change in the meal plan selection can be made at the Housing Office during the second week of the semester.
+A student who lives in a University apartment is not required to purchase meal plans.